thi-ng/umbrella/CONTRIBUTING.md

 ### Join our Discord

-We have a [Discord community](https://discord.gg/JhYcmBw) where it's usually the faster to get some answers to any burning questions and where we generally share & discuss feedback / ideas / interesting things loosely related to this project.
+We have a [Discord community](https://discord.gg/JhYcmBw) where it's usually the fastest to get some answers to any burning questions and where we generally share & discuss feedback/ideas/interesting things loosely related to this project.
 Come and say Hi!

 ### Submit an issue

-In many cases it might be better to [submit an issue](https://github.com/thi-ng/umbrella/issues) here on GitHub, especially if you've discovered some kind of bug and/or want to propose new features etc., which require longer discussion.
+In many cases, it might be better to [submit an issue](https://github.com/thi-ng/umbrella/issues) here on GitHub, especially if you've discovered some kind of bug and/or want to propose new features etc., which require longer discussion.
 I'd also encourage